What is Shanghai Rummy?

 - Be alert.
 If a player mistakenly discards a card that can be used for laying down, you can claim the card by calling Shanghai, and the player will need to draw a card from your hand.

 A run in Shanghai Rummy is a sequence of cards of the same suit.
 An example is 4♥ 5♥ 6♥ 7♥ 8♥, which is a run of 5.

 How many cards do you deal in Shanghai Rummy?

 Each round of Shanghai Rummy starts with 11 cards per player.

 Can you play Shanghai Rummy with 2 players?

-Shanghai Rummy is balanced around 3 or more players, and other Rummy games might be more suitable for 2 players, like for example Gin Rummy.
+Not really.
+Shanghai Rummy is balanced around 3 or more players.
+Other Rum games might be more suitable for 2 players, like for example Gin Rummy.